SAHIM-Platform/sahim-api/README.md

    - Create the database if it doesn't exist
    - Apply all pending migrations
    - Generate the Prisma Client

-   **Troubleshooting:**
-      If you encounter database connection issues, ensure:
-      - Docker containers are running (`docker compose ps`)
-      - No other PostgreSQL instances are using the ports
-      - The database credentials in `.env` match those in `docker-compose.yml`

 5. **Initialize Storage**
    ```bash